[Moderate revision–posted 2/9/23 (replaces 4/25/18 edition)]

-(1) Agency funds are requested as an 81 fund type in the online Fund Maintenance System.
-The requestor must include proof of student origination or the Agency Agreement Form.
+(1) Agency funds are requested as an 81 fund type in the online Finance Fund Maintenance application.
+The requestor must include proof of student organization registration or a completed Agency Agreement Form.

 (2) Agency resources must be separately accounted for in the University's accounting system and not commingled with other University funds managed by and/or allocated to the financial manager.

-(4) Funds collected by the agency must be deposited in accordance with University Operating Policy 62.07, Departmental Deposits and Completion of the Departmental Information Sheet (DDIS).
+(4) Funds collected by the agency must be deposited in accordance with University OP 62.07, Departmental Deposits and Completion of the Departmental Information Sheet (DDIS).
 Budget is populated systematically upon receipt of funds.

 e.
 Payroll expenses are not allowed.
 Faculty, staff, and students providing services to agency operations must be paid from a University source.